BIDS/repro-case-studies/README.md

 If possible, please submit your case study as a pull request to this repository, as described in the instructions below.
 Alternatively, you may email your contribution, consisting of the completed template file and a workflow diagram, to Justin Kitzes (jkitzes@berkeley.edu).
 Please feel free to contact Justin with any questions on submission, the case study, or the larger project.

-Here are the steps to submit a case study:
+Here are the steps to submit a case study as a pull request:

 - [Fork](https://help.github.com/articles/fork-a-repo/) the
   [repro-case-studies](https://github.com/BIDS/repro-case-studies)